IoT is on the Rise…

 Another factor to consider is the cost of the solution.
 Using a cloud model may have the benefits of centralizing all the data and relatively cheap compute costs.
 However, this would require additional network infrastructure to be able to transfer all the data.
 This, coupled with the huge amounts of data that need to be stored within the cloud, means things could get very expensive, very quickly.

 On the other hand, using an edge model would allow data to be stored and processed locally, only sending the important information back to a central location for further analysis.
 This not only dramatically reduces network costs but also reduces the amount of cloud storage required.

 As shown throughout this blog post, a fully centralized solution may not fit within all IoT environments due to network latencies, bandwidth, and/or cost.
 An alternate approach would be to use a hybrid approach.
 An edge computing solution is used to process and store the majority of the raw IoT data close to where it was generated, ensuring timely responses to events.
 Only the important or refined data would be transmitted to the datacenter for further analysis and long-term retention.

 To achieve this the edge computing solution needs to fulfill the following requirements:

-- Robust: It is highly likely that IoT solutions are deployed in harsh environments (oil rigs, manufacturing plants).
-Any solution should be be designed to use robust components, for example fanless servers for dusty/dirty environments or use SSDs that are more resilient to excessive vibration, shock, pressure or extreme temperature changes.
+- Robust: IoT solutions are often deployed in harsh environments (i.e. oil rigs, manufacturing plants).
+Ideal solutions should be designed with robust components.
+For example, fanless servers for dusty/dirty environments or use of SSDs that are more resilient to excessive vibration, shock, pressure, or extreme temperature changes.

-- Low cost: The solution needs to low cost, this is for both initial acquisition costs and the ongoing operations costs that includes power and cooling, this can be signigicant as the number of locations requiring edge compute resources increases.
+- Low Cost: The solution needs to be low cost for both initial acquisition and ongoing operations.
+This includes power and cooling, which can be significant as the number of locations requiring edge compute resources increases.

 - Simple: The solution should have a simple, repeatable design that makes it easy to deploy and maintain.